 The focus of work for the System Councils is from a health system perspective.
 Decisions made by the health system councils represent those that have an impact on the entire health system nursing community.

-The Coordinating Council assures that nursing activities, performance and related outcome metrics align with and support the strategic priorities of UCLA Health and the Department of Nursing.
+The Nursing Executive Council assures that nursing activities, performance and related outcome metrics align with and support the strategic priorities of UCLA Health and the Department of Nursing.